Deputy Comptroller for Supervision Risk Management

-Darrin Benhart is Deputy Comptroller for Credit and Market Risk at the Office of the Comptroller of the Currency (OCC).
+Darrin Benhart is Deputy Comptroller for Supervision Risk Management at the Office of the Comptroller of the Currency (OCC).

 Darrin received his undergraduate degree in business administration with an emphasis in finance from the University of Northern Iowa and is a Commissioned National Bank Examiner.